 It is Fannie Mae's intention, on a voluntary basis, to use commercially reasonable efforts to make available to EU Institutional Investors the relevant information set out in Article 7 of the EU Securitization Regulation in respect of the Notes issuance transaction in support of such investors' compliance with the EU Securitization Rules (collectively, the "EU Supplemental Resources").
-Such voluntary reporting procedures may be reviewed and updated as determined by Fannie Mae, and the recent European Commission guidance has led to an ongoing review and update of such voluntary reporting procedures and the EU Supplemental Resources for the purpose of aligning them as closely as possible with the EU Securitization Rules and related regulatory guidance.
+Commencing with the first Payment Date, Fannie Mae will make available the EU Supplemental Resources utilizing the Annex 2 and Annex 12 templates set forth by the European Securities and Markets Authority.
+The foregoing voluntary reporting procedures may be reviewed and updated from time to time as determined by Fannie Mae for the purpose of aligning the EU Supplemental Resources as closely as possible with the EU Securitization Rules and related regulatory guidance.